 There were other events that were as yet unconnected in my mind but in those events, this attribute of utterly precise timing had been more than distinct.
 But I had so much going on then, everything was different and small details were lost.

 The first events that happened were less complex, they were single events, immediately grasped because they affected my body.
 There wasn't any period of 'unfolding' or development of a string.
 Individual events happened that seemed unlikely to happen even once because the timing and where I was when the event happened was so 'accidental'.
-They were each ‘singularity’ events happening but seeming ‘unlikely’ to happen even once and I was just curious.
-I had not thought about them afterwards, nor had I mentioned them to anyone else.
+They were each ‘singularity’ events happening and I was eventually not immediately curious.
+I had not mentioned them to anyone else.
 The word 'coincidence' did not occur to me.

 This was one kind of experience that affected my body.
 It’s possible to see that a ‘difference’ from ‘normal’ is potentially perceivable when something new happens.
 But…."What you get used to gets to be normal." really means that 'normal' becomes invisible.

 Abnormal experience is more visible.
-The experience of the opposite of what was my ‘normal’was at that point caused by my marriage bond.
+The experience of the opposite of what was my ‘normal’ was at that point caused by my marriage bond.
 Later I was forced to change my mind about the source of this ongoing event, it comes through people and events in the material world.
 Swedenborg wrote that the material world has only effects, not causes but quantum physics also says that.
 “Dust thou were and to dust thou returneth.’
+Quantum dust?

 I can give many similar examples now, 21 years after July 31, 1984.
 (Now its 25 years, this is July 23, 2009) Irrational as it may seem, it is reasonably explained if anyone wants to take the time to understand someone else’s experience.
 (It’s February 20, 2017 today.
 I am proofing and clarifying some details, I hope.)